cygao/treeshop/README.md

-# Treeshop
+# Treeshop: The Treehouse Workshop

-Experimental scripts and tools used in the Treehouse group to run small distributed pipeline runs outside of the core on our internal openstack environment as well as cloud providers.
+Experimental tools used in the Treehouse group to run small distributed pipeline runs outside of the core on our internal openstack environment as well as cloud providers.